arrowhead-f/x509-profile/proposal.md

 | On-Boarding |   |   Device    |   |   System    |   |  Operator   |
 +-------------+   +-------------+   +-------------+   +-------------+
 ```
+Each diagram box represents a profile.
+The arrows in the diagram are to be read as "issued by", meaning that the every certificate adhering to the profile from which the arrow extends must be issued (signed) by a certificate with the profile pointed to.

-We begin by considering the X.509 format itself, after which we first consider the CA certificates (Master, Organization and Local Cloud) and then the end entity certificates (Gate, On-Boarding, Device, System and Operator).
+In this section, we begin by considering the X.509 format itself, after which we first consider the CA certificates (Master, Organization and Local Cloud) and then the end entity certificates (Gate, On-Boarding, Device, System and Operator).
+The details included in this section are intended to be enough to allow for the correct parameterization of certificates, but are unlikely to be sufficient for implementing software for handling certificate.
+If the latter is relevant, please consult RFC 5280, X.509, X.501, X.690 and ASN.1 for all complementary details.

 ## 2.1 Certificate Format

-In this section, we introduce the X.509 certificate format in its ASN.1 syntax.
-We describes each of its fields and state how they should be used, if at all, by conforming certificates.
-Our descriptions are not, however, rigorous enough to base real-world implementations on only them.
-Advanced learners and certificate software implementors should consult the official sources for more details.

-The ASN.1 syntax of the third version of the X.509 certificate is defined in as follows in RFC 5280:
+The ASN.1 syntax of the third version of the X.509 certificate format is defined in as follows in RFC 5280:

 ```asn1
     Certificate ::= SEQUENCE {